Parents and carers

 Welcome to the page for parents and carers on the Young Pride in Herts website.
 Here you can find information about local and national support services as well as answers to frequently asked questions to help you and your child through this journey.
 It's important to remember that neither of you are alone and there are plenty of local and national LGBT+ support services out there for you.

 If your child is struggling with their gender identity or has come out as trans, non-binary or are gender non-conforming, we recommend having a look at the genderbread person as a starting point to help you understand the flexibility and fluidity in sex, gender and sexuality.

 Support for parents of LGBT+ young people

 There are several organisations which offer support for parents of LGBT+ people.
 This support may be over the phone, online or through parent meet ups.
 Follow these links for more info:

 Support for young LGBT+ people in Hertfordshire

-Services for Young People provides a wide range of support to young LGBT+ people across Hertfordshire through its young people's projects and Access Points.
+Services for Young People provides a wide range of support to young LGBT+ people across Hertfordshire through its young people's projects and Access Point Projects.
 More info can be found here:

 Frequently asked questions (FAQs)